FantasyPros Accuracy Award

 2026 Dynasty IDP Rookie Rankings: A Strong Class Across the Defense

 The 2026 IDP class outshines the offense, led by strong LBs, disruptive edge rushers, and impact DBs.
-This is a year to invest heavily in IDPs.
+This is a year to invest heavily on defense, and here are your top targets.

 FEATURED